 The silver plated spike maul was also given to Leland Stanford and became part of the Stanford University Museum.
 The famous laurelwood tie remained on display in Sacramento until 1890.
 By then, Central Pacific had been reorganized into Southern Pacific and the tie was taken to the railroad’s San Francisco offices in the Flood Building.
 Unfortunately, the building and tie also fell victim to the great earthquake and fire in 1906.

 The large sprue attached to the Golden Spike was removed shortly before the Ceremony.
 David Hewes took the sprue and had it made into four small rings and seven, one-inch long spike watch fobs.
-The rings were presented to Leland Stanford, Oakes Ames (Union Pacific President), President U.S. Grant, and Secretary of State William H. Seward.
+The rings were presented to Leland Stanford, Oliver Ames (Union Pacific President), President U.S. Grant, and Secretary of State William H. Seward.
 Several dignitaries and Hewes’ relatives were presented watch fobs, including nephew Tilden G. Abbot, whose fob is on display at Golden Spike National Historical Park.